 Groundwater is a renewable source of naturally-occurring fresh water that is found in underground and is replenished primarily by rainfall.
 The use of groundwater helps diversify water sources and makes drinking water supply even more reliable.
-SFRWS completed installation of eight deep-water wells in its GSR project Phase 1.
-These wells were tested throughout 2020 and had intermittently delivered water to blend with the surface water supply in the north San Mateo County.
-For the past decade, SFRWS has collected water quality and quantity data from the Westside Basin aquifer, from which the groundwater was extracted.
-With extensive monitoring and testing, SFRWS knows that after adding groundwater to its water supplies, it will continue providing our customers with high-quality drinking water that meets or exceeds all regulatory health-based and aesthetic standards set by the SWRCB-DDW and the USEPA.
+The SFRWS completed installation of eight deep-water wells in its GSR project Phase 1.
+In 2021, some of these wells intermittently delivered water during the startup test to blend with the surface water supply in the north San Mateo County.
+For the past decade, the SFRWS has collected water quality and quantity data from the Westside Basin aquifer, from which the groundwater is extracted.
+With extensive monitoring and testing, the SFRWS knows that after adding groundwater to its water supplies, it will continue providing us with high-quality drinking water that meets or exceeds the federal and State regulatory health-based and aesthetic standards.